Special Tribunal for Lebanon: Trial

-Connected Cases
+Connected cases

 The Tribunal has determined that three attacks relating to Lebanese politicians Marwan Hamadeh, George Hawi and Elias El-Murr are connected to the 14 February 2005 attack, and has established jurisdiction over them.
 The Pre-Trial Judge has ordered that the Lebanese authorities provide the relevant files to the STL Prosecutor.
 The cases remain under investigation, and no indictments have been issued.

-Other Cases
+Other cases

 When the Ayyash et al. indictment was confirmed on 28 June 2011, the Pre-Trial Judge ordered material related to the indictment be kept confidential.
 On 25 May 2012 he ordered that "all third parties to the proceedings not to disseminate material in the proceedings of which they may have knowledge or any information contained therein, which may be subject to a protective measure, unless that material or information becomes public during open session proceedings."
 Two journalists and two media companies were subsequently charged with violating the order.

 STL-14-05

 In April 2015, Lebanese journalist Karma Khayat and Al-Jadeed TV went on trial, accused of "knowingly and wilfully interfering with the administration of justice" over August 2012 broadcasts relating to alleged confidential witnesses in the Hariri case.
 The accused faced a maximum penalty of seven years in jail or a fine of €100,000 ($105,780), or both.
 This was the first time a company was indicted by an international court.
-On 18 September 2015, Khayyat was convicted of failing to remove from information on supposedly confidential witnesses from Al Jadeed's website and YouTube channel, while Al Jadeed was found not guilty.
+On 18 September 2015, Khayyat was convicted of failing to remove information on supposedly confidential witnesses from Al Jadeed's website and YouTube channel, while Al Jadeed was found not guilty.
 Both accused were found not guilty of broadcasting and/or publishing information on supposedly confidential witnesses.
 Khayat was sentenced to a €10,000 fine.
 The conviction was reversed on 8 March 2016.